Altars for Peace: Construction, dedication, and later efforts

 Nakashima constructed his altar at the George Nakashima House, Studio and Workshop in Bucks County, Pennsylvania.
 He combined two slabs of wood.
 When completed it weighed 3/4 of a ton, in approximately a triangle about 3 in thick and 14 ft by 12 ft.
 Nakashima estimated that it had cost him $10,000.
 He initially sought to put it in the UN, envisioning a place where it could "belong to everyone" and be "dedicated to the divine and peace".
 This effort was unsuccessful, and Nakashima turned to his friend Steven Clark Rockefeller, who put him in touch with James Parks Morton of the Cathedral of St. John the Divine.
 The two worked to select a location in the cathedral and it was scheduled to be dedicated during a Concert for Peace on New Year's Eve 1986.
 An estimated 5,000 people were present at the dedication.
 Nakashima sought to build more altars in the future and funds to aid in the effort were raised by a group led by Steven Clark Rockefeller.
 The Altar for Peace Foundation was created to further efforts.

 After Nakashima's death in 1990, his daughter Mira Nakashima continued efforts to place altars around the world.
-The next one was completed and delivered to the Russia, where it was called a Peace Table and approved for placement in the Russian Academy of Sciences in February 1992.
+The next one was completed and delivered to Russia, where it was called a Peace Table and approved for placement in the Russian Academy of Sciences in February 1992.
 The altar was supposed to be dedicated on September 2, 1992.
 However, in 2013 it was on display in the Russian Academy of Arts.
 By that year altars had been placed in Russia, New York, India (in Auroville, dedicated 1996), and a fourth was set to be placed in the Desmond Tutu Peace Centre in Cape Town, South Africa.